 The free version allows you to mail up to 2,000 subscribers and send out 12,000 emails per month.

 Trello is a great collaboration tool.
 We’ve already written much about it in our article about great content calendars.
 However, let’s talk about why we love Trello.
 It’s free, it’s intuitive, and it is really interesting.
-Trello comes with sign cards that allows you to divide tasks at a micro-level.
+Trello comes with sign cards that allow you to divide tasks at a micro-level.
 Few other collaboration tools give you so many features for so little.

 Price: The free version includes unlimited boards.
 In this version, you can attach up to 10MB onto the board.
 For more features, you can upgrade to the Business or enterprise class.